Current Status

 • May 2023: I will be giving an invited talk at Rutgers University on AI inequality and UN Sustainable Development Goals (SDGS) DIMACS Workshop Program

 • Tuesday, April 25, 2023: We will present our paper, Participation and Division of Labor in User-Driven Audits on Social Media, at CHI.
-We’d love to have you at the presentation if you’re attending CHI, please stop by!
 Pre-print

 • January 2023: Our paper on Participation and Division of Labor in User-Driven Audits on Social Media was accepted to CHI 2023!